mathewmarcus/bruteforce-gpg/README.md

 ### 4. Install

-bruteforce-gpg will be installed in the `/usr/local/bin` directory, so you may want to ensure it is included in your `PATH` environment variable.
+`bruteforce-gpg` will be installed in the `/usr/local/bin/` directory, so you may want to ensure it is included in your `PATH` environment variable.

 ```bash
 make install